Maintenance of Certification

 2017 Senate Bill 1148

-- Governor Greg Abbot signed the Maintenance of Certification Relief bill during the 2017 Texas legislative regular session that bans the Texas Medical Board from using maintenance of certification for receiving or renewing a medical license.
+- Governor Greg Abbott signed the Maintenance of Certification Relief bill during the 2017 Texas legislative regular session that bans the Texas Medical Board from using maintenance of certification for receiving or renewing a medical license.
 It also bans hospitals and health plans from differentiating physicians solely on maintenance of certification.
 For more information, see TMA's Maintenance of Certification page

 What is Maintenance of Certification (MOC)?